 One thousand seven hundred hectares of land, seven kilometres of white sandy beaches (EU Blue Flag), in the middle of the natural wetlands on the river Guadiana estuary… Isla Canela is a paradise for the eyes, for nature, for rest and relaxation, for doing sports and for enjoying free time all year round.

-Isla Canela has been growing in a sustainable way for more than 20 years, and currently has apartments, hotels, shopping areas and its own marina and golf course.
+Isla Canela has been growing in a sustainable way for more than 20 years, and currently has apartments, hotels, shopping areas and its own marina and two golf courses (Valle Guadiana Links and Isla Canela Old Course).

 The notable feature and advantage of the way Isla Canela has expanded is that the land belongs to one company (Isla Canela S.A.), thus enabling its development to be balanced and rational, respecting and enhancing the natural environment and resulting in an overall impression of incomparable beauty and quality.